 It’s super simple – your viewers will most likely be watching your video content on their smartphones so think mobile first.
 Consider various vertical formats when you create the ad.

 There's nothing worse than seeing an incredible ad, only to be sent to a dull landing page.
 These two creatives should blend into each other like an art piece!

 So, don't make the mistake of putting all of your time and creative juices into the ad creation without spreading the love to your landing page design as well.

-Need to see a few more examples to get what we’re talking about?
+What does a good facebook video ad look like?
 We got you.
 Keep reading to check out some real Facebook video ads and get our two cents on why they work so well.

 Looking for a marketing design service to get great video ads like this one?
 We've got the creative talent to tackle of your design needs.

 Creating a good Facebook video ad is a little like, well, making a sandwich.
 You can’t have too much of one thing, or it will throw the whole balance off.
 For example, if your video is too clever and creative, it might be fun to watch but won’t drive results.
 Too informative, and you risk losing your audience’s attention.

 According to Adam, a great video needs to have “the right ratio of creativity, directness, respect, brevity, [and] conciseness.”
 “The outcome of our job is not to be clever, he says.
 “It’s, ‘Did it help people understand and then do something with that new knowledge.’”

 If your Facebook video ad checks all the boxes above, then you’re on the right track.
 If not, Superside is here to help with our video production services.